jm12138/teco-ultralytics/docs/en/guides/model-deployment-options.md

 - **Security Considerations**: Regular patches for security issues, but security is largely dependent on the overall environment it's deployed in.

-- **Hardware Acceleration**: Supports CUDA for GPU acceleration, essential for speeding up model training and inference.
+- **Hardware Acceleration**: Supports SDAA for GPU acceleration, essential for speeding up model training and inference.

 #### TorchScript